Pig Beach

 Pig Beach located on Big Major Cay (also known as Major Cay) is a beach on an uninhabited island (or cay) located in Exuma, the Bahamas.
-The island takes its unofficial name from the fact that it is populated by a colony of feral pigs which live on the island.
+The island takes its unofficial name from the fact that it is populated by a colony of wild boars who live on the island.
 It has become a tourist attraction in modern times.

-The pigs are known in popular culture as "the swimming pigs" although other islands with swimming pigs exist in the Bahamas.
+The pigs are known in popular culture as "the Bahamas' swimming pigs" although other islands with swimming pigs exist in the Bahamas.

 Geography and features

-Exuma is a district of the Bahamas, and consists of over 360 islands.
+Exuma is a district of the Bahamas, and consists of over 365 islands and cays.
 Near Big Major Cay is Staniel Cay.
 There are three freshwater springs on the island.

 History

 Anecdotal history

 A single, factual account of how the pigs ended up on the cay does not appear to exist.
 Folklore and various theories claim a number of different scenarios including pirates.

 Some say the pigs are said to have been dropped off on Big Major Cay by a group of sailors who wanted to come back and cook them.
 The sailors, though, never returned; the pigs survived on excess food dumped from passing ships.

 Another legend has it that the pigs were survivors of a shipwreck and managed to swim to shore, while other accounts claim that the pigs had escaped from a nearby islet.
 Yet others suggest that the pigs were part of a business scheme to attract tourists to the Bahamas while another claims the pigs were stocked on the island in the 1990s by residents of nearby Staniel Cay to raise for food.